Cyprus / Κυπριακή Δημοκρατία / Kıbrıs Cumhuriyeti – Let’s explore here

 What currency do they use in Cyprus?

-In Cyprus they use the Euro.
+In the Republic of Cyprus they use the Euro.
+In Northern Cyprus they use Turkish Lira, however Euro and pound sterling are also accepted.
 The use of credit / debit cards is now widespread.
-Traveller’s cheques are accepted.
+Travellers cheques are accepted.
 There are lots of ATMs.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.